 In any company, there is a lot of information to handle, and having well-structured data is vital.
 If the quality of data is poor, employees will waste their time and productivity will be surely affected.

-Often a company starts managing its documents using file-sharing solutions such as Dropbox or Google drive, these are cheap, but the emphasis is more on the storage.
+Often a company starts managing its documents using file-sharing solutions such as Dropbox or Google Drive, these are cheap, but the emphasis is more on storage.
 They offer very basic version control.